 - a.
 Location: The location of the County Property to be licensed under this permit is located at Old Bethpage Village Restoration ("OBVR"), and more specifically that portion of OBVR consisting of the Old Time Baseball field known as "The Hewlett Field" within OBVR, as depicted on the map incorporated into Exhibit A (the "Site").
 Limited Use of other facilities located at OBVR may be permitted at the sole discretion of the Department. - b.
 Filming and Use: OBVR- Interior holding and exterior filming of the Site ("Permittee's Use" or "Use"). - c.
 Construction of Temporary Structures: During the Prep period of this Permit, the Permittee shall construct temporary fixtures including, a "1930's drive in movie screen" and "entrance booth".
-A more detailed description of the temporary structures contained in Exhibit A ("Structures").

-d.
-Utilities and Facilities.
+A more detailed description of the temporary structures contained in Exhibit A ("Structures"). - d.
+Utilities and Facilities. - i.

-- i.
 Utilities.
 The Permittee shall, at its own expense, bring in all necessary utilities to maintain the Site for the Permittee's use and to meet all health and safety standards required by Federal, State, and local law.
 All utilities, including but not limited to electricity, water, plumbing, waste removal, etc., shall be paid for by the Permittee directly.
 Any portion of the utilities used during and for the purpose of the Permittee's use that is paid for by the County shall be reimbursed by the Permittee to the County promptly after the conclusion of the Event. - ii.
 Waste Removal.
 The Permittee shall be responsible, at their own expense, for the removal and disposal of all trash, recyclables, or other refuse generated by the construction and tear down of the structures as well as any other associated use of the Site during the Term of this Permit.
 Throughout the Term of the Permittee's use and occupancy the Site, the Permittee shall use best efforts to maintain the Site in a pristine park like condition.

 - e.
 Set-up and breakdown.
-The setup of the temporary structures is expected to require a period of not less than eight (8) days.
-Similarly, tear-down of the temporary structures is expected to require a period of not less than two (2) weeks.
-Permittee shall be responsible for returning all lands and property utilized under this Agreement to their prior condition unless otherwise agreed to by the Parties.
+The setup of the temporary structures is expected to require a period of not less than six (6) months.
+Similarly, tear-down of the temporary structures is expected to require a period of not less than six (6) months.
+In anticipation of presenting a world-class tournament, Permittee shall be afforded access to and control of the site as soon as possible following receipt of all required governmental permits.
+Permittee shall be responsible for returning all lands and property utilized under this Agreement as nearly as possible to their prior condition unless otherwise agreed to by the Parties.
 Permittee shall be responsible for any and all damages caused to the lands or property owned by the County as a result of Permittee' or their agents acts or omissions. - f.
 Non-Interference with Regular Park Use.
 The Permittee shall use best efforts to not materially interfere with the public's use and enjoyment of any County Park lands. - 4.
 NO EMPLOYMENT RELATIONSHIP.
 Nothing in this Agreement shall create an employment relationship, agency relationship, joint venture, partnership agreement between Permittee and the County.
 No Permittee employee shall be deemed nor hold him/herself out as an employee, servant or agent of the County or of the Department and shall not be entitled to any benefits from the County including but not limited to Worker's Compensation, sick or vacation leave, or health insurance. - 5.
 NO INTEREST IN LAND.
 Neither this Agreement nor the conduct of the Parties under this Agreement shall in any event be construed to grant Permittee a leasehold interest, easement interest or other real property interest of any kind in the Location or any other property of County.